What Is Stage 1 Mesothelioma?

 Even when someone with mesothelioma happens to get an imaging test done, the small stage 1 mesothelioma tumor may be hard to see.

-However, two image scan features may alert doctors to stage 1 mesothelioma:
+However, these two features may alert doctors to stage 1 mesothelioma on imaging tests:

 - Abnormal tissue masses in the chest area